jakewilliami/jakewilliami.web/_posts/2021-3-22-oopsie-htb.md

 title: HackTheBox Write-up &mdash; Oopsie
 ---

-I enumerate the box (which is apparently easy) and get the following:
+I enumerate the box (which is apparently easy) and get the following.

 ```
 $ bash common/nmap.sh oopsie
 Starting Nmap 7.91 ( https://nmap.org ) at 2021-03-22 20:37 NZDT